timtimer11/GCP-Stocks-Processing-and-Forecast/README.md

 Cloud Storage bucket that stores all data passed from PubSub topic "stocks-data".

 ### VertexAi Notebook
-Jupyter Notebook to train ARIMA model, forecast weighted volume average price for each stock, and upload forecasted data to the corresponding BigQuery table.
+Jupyter Notebook trained with ARIMA model on the historical data (2 years data + daily dump from API).
+Returns forecasted weighted volume average price dataframe for each stock, and uploads the data back to the corresponding BigQuery table.

 ### BigQuery
 Data warehouse to store data for each day in separate tables.